PTLD: Sim-to-real Privileged Tactile Latent Distillation for Dexterous Manipulation: : Privileged Tactile Latent Distillation

-We employ an asymmetric actor-critic framework for training manipulation policies in our work as opposed to privileged latent distillation.
-As alluded to before, this simplifies training into a single stage in simulation.
-Crucially, we find that parameterizing the actor as separated observation encoder $\Ev$ and policy $\pi$ is beneficial, as a separate encoder allows one to learn general state representations.
+We employ an AAC framework for training manipulation policies in our work as opposed to privileged latent distillation, as it simplifies training into a single stage in simulation.
+Crucially, parameterizing the actor as an observation encoder $\Ev$ and policy $\pi$ is beneficial, as a distinct encoder allows learning general state representations.
 Therefore inspired by self-distillation in representation learning~\cite{grill2020bootstrap, baevski2022data2vec, sharma2025selfsupervised, higuera2025tactile} approaches, we employ a self-distillation representation loss between the latent representations learnt by the critic (privileged) encoder and the actor (student) encoder:

 where $\text{sg}$ denotes stop gradient.
-This loss encourages the actor encoder to recover privleged object information available to the critic while operating on partial observations.
-In our experiments (see~\cref{subsec:sim_results}), we find that this online latent distillation loss improves training reward achieved by the policy.
-Furthermore, in simulation evaluation, this simple distillation loss results in similar performance to privileged latent distillation, motivating the simplification from two-stage training to single-stage training in simulation.
+This loss encourages the actor encoder to recover privileged object information available to the critic while operating on partial observations.
+In experiments (\cref{subsec:sim_results}), online latent distillation loss improves training reward achieved by the policy.
+Furthermore, in simulation evaluation, incorporating this simple distillation loss results in similar performance to privileged latent distillation.

-As shown in~\cref{fig:rma_vs_aac}, these networks are trained simultaneously, and we use the clip variant of proximal policy optimization (PPO)~\cite{schulman2017proximal} augmented with the online latent distillation loss:
+As shown in~\cref{fig:rma_vs_aac}, these networks are trained simultaneously using the clip variant of proximal policy optimization (PPO)~\cite{schulman2017proximal} augmented with the online latent distillation loss:

 where $c_\text{latent}$ is a weighting factor.
 We optimize the total loss $\Lc$ via backpropagation.